albrow/blog-old/source/_posts/2012-12-26-how-i-made-my-blog-faster.markdown

 {% pullquote %}
-{" Based on the average of all three locations and all three pages, the static site performed 209% better than the dynamic one. "} What might be more interesting though is that this tool showed something that the others didn't.
-The static site has ***much better*** global performance.
+{" Based on the average of all three locations and all three pages, the static site performed 209% better than the dynamic one. "} What might be more interesting, though, is that this tool showed something that the others didn't: the static site has ***much better*** global performance.
 This is particularly noticeable in Amsterdam, where the average load time was only 200 ms, 609% faster than the dynamic site performed at that location.

-The Pingdom full page tester also reports how your website compares to their database of all other tested websites.
+The Pingdom full page tester also reports how your website compares to all other tested websites in their database.
 While the dynamic site performed around 85-90% better than all other websites, the static one performed upwards of 95% better.
 In Amsterdam, my blog performed 98-100% better than all other tested sites!